bazelbuild/bazel/site/docs/skylark/repository_rules.md

 For now, we only have one full example of usage of the `repository_rule`:
 [C++ auto-configured toolchain](https://github.com/bazelbuild/bazel/blob/9116b3e99af2fd31d92c9bb7c37905a1675456c1/tools/cpp/cc_configure.bzl#L288).

-This example uses a Skylark repository rule to automatically create the C++ configuration files for Bazel by looking for the local C++ compiler, the environment and the flags the C++ compiler supports.
+This example uses a repository rule to automatically create the C++ configuration files for Bazel by looking for the local C++ compiler, the environment and the flags the C++ compiler supports.